 Other than that, other specs and design remain the same.
-There’s 6.39-inch AMOLED display with 240Hz touch refresh rate, 12GB of LPDDR4x RAM, almost-stock Android 9 Pie-based Joy UI, and a 4000mAh battery.
+There’s a 6.39-inch AMOLED display with a 240Hz touch refresh rate, 12GB of LPDDR4x RAM, almost-stock Android 9 Pie-based Joy UI, and a 4000mAh battery.

-3. Vivo iQOO Pro
+8. Vivo iQOO Pro

 Vivo’s gaming-centric smartphone – iQOO gets a Pro upgrade.
 The new phone brings Snapdragon 855 Plus chipset and is available in two variants.
 There are a Vivo iQOO Pro 4G edition and an iQOO Pro 5G model.
 You get the proprietary Funtouch OS on top.

 It flaunts a 6.41-inch 1080×2340 Super AMOLED display that bears a fingerprint scanner within.
 The rear cameras include a 48MP (f/1.79) primary coupled with a 12MP ultrawide (f/2.2) and a 2MP depth sensor.
 The selfie camera carries a 12 MP (f/2.0) sensor.

 It draws juice from a 4500mAh battery which is backed by a 45W ultra-fast charging support.
 As for the memory configs, you get an 8/12GB of RAM and 128GB of storage with the 4G iQOO Pro.
 The 5G variant will be out in 8/12GB of RAM and 128/256GB of storage space.